 - 4 tablespoon olive oil divided (more or less to personal taste)

 - 1 large red onion cut into wedges

 - 1 large poblano or green bell pepper seeded and ¼ inch slices

 - 1 medium red bell pepper seeded and ¼ inch slices

 - 1 medium yellow bell pepper seeded and ¼ inch slices

 - 1 medium orange bell pepper seeded and ¼ inch slices

 - warm tortillas, salsa, sour cream, cilantro for serving

 - Place steaks in a plastic storage bag.
 In a small bowl, toss together chili powder, cumin, salt, garlic, onion powder and lemon pepper.
-Drizzle steaks with 2 Tbsp oil then add seasonings.
-(Reserve 1 Tbsp to season vegetables)
+Drizzle steaks with 2 tablespoon oil then add seasonings.
+(Reserve 1 tablespoon to season vegetables)